-In this area of work, we are collaborating with public institutions and bodies devoted to the protection of the environment, contributing to achieving specific aims of SDG 13: Climate action and SDG 15: Life on land influence of climate change on this and other alpine birds.
-The study will continue with the installation of new traps and the recovery of eggs for breeding and subsequent release.
-Three bird have been released in the Picos de Europa mountains.
+In this area of work, we are collaborating with public institutions and bodies devoted to the protection of the environment, contributing to achieving specific aims of SDG 13: Climate action and SDG 15: Life on land.

 The Iberdrola Foundation Spain collaborates with the Sociedad Española de Ornitología (Spanish Ornithological Society - SEO/BirdLife) on the MIGRA project, aimed at studying the migratory patterns of birds.
 A total of 51 birds have been ringed in 2019.